HussainM44/Hangman-Game-/README.md

 * Events
   Event Listeners for Submit Button to save the User's Input.
   Event Listener for Reset Button to guess new Word.

+## CSS

+CSS is just there for a little beauty(Make-Up).
+Added some Grid and flex display to keep my structure disciplined.
+Added Background Image and Gif for my Game to make it User friendly